mjwhite8119/FRCTraining/Languages/Intro/intro.md

 ## Introduction to Programming
 This is a general introduction to programming.
-It covers concepts that apply to almost all languages and doesn't focus on a particular language.
+It covers concepts that apply to almost all Object Oriented Languages (OLL) and doesn't focus on a particular language.
 The goal is to help you understand how code works at a more basic level and will help you to interpret the some of the cryptic error messages that you get back when you compile a program.

 ## Proposed Topics
 - Program files, compilers, linkers, and loaders.